Claudine Gay to be Harvard's 1st Black president, 2nd woman - NewsBreak

 Gay will be the only Black president currently in the Ivy League and the second Black woman ever, following Ruth Simmons, who led Brown University from 2001 to 2012.

-Harvard became one of the first universities to switch to remote learning early in the pandemic, and Bacow and his wife tested positive for COVID-19 in March 2020.

 Harvard also faced challenges during his tenure.
-The university survived a legal challenge to its admissions policies in U.S. District Court, a case that is now being weighed by the Supeme Court.
+The university survived a legal challenge to its admissions policies in U.S. District Court, a case now being weighed by the Supreme Court.

 It was also disclosed that disgraced financier Jeffrey Epstein visited Harvard’s campus more than 40 times after his 2008 sex crimes conviction — long before Bacow’s tenure — and was even given his own office.